justpractical/SpiritLevel/index.md

 - Calibration for both face up and face down operation (Even when using a phone case)
 - Measure the distance between two angles
 - Delayed readings to give you time to get phone in position
-- Accurate reading mode wont record until phone is stable
+- Accurate reading mode won't record until the phone is stable
-- Variable tolerance for hitting target angle
+- Configurable tolerance to adapt precision to what you actually need

 #### Setting a Target
 <hr>